kimbring2/minecraft_ai/README.md

 # Run Reinforcement Learning
 Because of long game play time, normal A2C method can not be used because it should use whole episode once.
 Therefore, off-policy A2C such as [IMPALA](https://deepmind.com/research/publications/2019/impala-scalable-distributed-deep-rl-importance-weighted-actor-learner-architectures) is needed.
 It can restore trajectory data from buffer for training like a DQN.

-You can run the IMPALA for MineRL by below command.
+You can run the IMPALA with Supervised model for MineRL by below command.

 ```
 $ ./run_reinforcement_learning.sh [number of envs] [gpu use] [pretrained model]
 ```

-In the simplest task like a MineRLNavigateDense-v0, agent can find a direction very easily like a below graph when using only 3 action.
+After some trarning, the agent starts to collect tree and earn rewards as shown in the graph below.

 <img src="image/rl_reward_graph.png" width="500">